victorkwak/HostsGrabber/README.md

 **HostsGrabber** pulls and compiles several hosts files from the Internet as well as lists used by Ad-Block Plus to supplement those hosts files.
 The program automates the process of locating up-to-date and reputable hosts files for use with ad-blocking, as well as implementing the files into your system.
-Currently, the program only supports the Mac platform.
+Currently, the program only supports the Mac and Linux platforms.
+Windows support underway!

 Blocking Ads via Hosts File
 ===========================